 Even for a 9.0-percent 30-year home mortgage loan-a very high interest rate by current standards-one pays back a little under 3 times the amount borrowed.
-For the after-tax portion of the \$30,000 bonus, table 2 shows that the servicemember is paying back from 9 to over 18 times the bonus (i.e. the amount "borrowed")!12 Why are the repayment amounts so large for this \$30,000 "loan"?
+For today's 4.0-percent mortgages, one pays back less than 2 times the loan amount.
+In contrast, for the after-tax portion of the \$30,000 bonus, table 2 shows that the servicemember is paying back from 9 to over 18 times the bonus (i.e. the amount "borrowed")!
+Why are the repayment amounts so large for this \$30,000 "loan"?